paljs/docs/src/pages/plugins/select.md

 }
 ```

-In the GraphQL query we just need id form every record and what is happen we select all tables fields from db like you see in log of queries we have 5 queries to do our request.
+Even though we are only requesting ids in the query, the backend is doing 5 queries to select all the table fields as the log shows.

 ```
 prisma:query SELECT `dev`.`User`.`id`, `dev`.`User`.`createdAt`, `dev`.`User`.`email`, `dev`.`User`.`name`, `dev`.`User`.`password`, `dev`.`User`.`groupId` FROM `dev`.`User` WHERE `dev`.`User`.`id` = ?
 LIMIT ?
 OFFSET ?